cuongnd9/awesome-linux-apps/README.md

 ## Mail

-- [Hiri](https://www.hiri.com/) - Hiri is an email client specifically created for Microsoft and Exchange email services.
+- [Hiri](https://www.hiri.com/) - A linux email client for Exchange and Office 365.
-- [Mailspring](https://getmailspring.com/) - Mailspring is built with open web technologies, it has a really modern and slick user interface.
+- [Mailspring](https://getmailspring.com/) - The best mail client for Mac, Linux, and Windows.
-- [Thunderbird](https://www.thunderbird.net) - Thunderbird is one of the most popular and oldest open-sourced email client from Mozilla Foundation.
+- [Thunderbird](https://www.thunderbird.net) - Thunderbird is a free email application, easy to install and customize; Comes with many great features!

 ## Music